Since 1979, the Accident Investigation Board (AIB) has conducted independent and impartial investigations of accidents and serious incidents.

 The Aviation Unit

-The Aviation Unit of the AIB consists of five safety investigators; a head of the Aviation Unit, two operational safety investigators with a background as airline pilots and three technical safety investigators.
+The Aviation Unit of the AIB consists of five safety investigators; a head of the Aviation Unit, two operational safety investigators with a background as airline pilots and two technical safety investigators.

 The unit combination is consistent with the ICAO (International Civil Aviation Organization) guidelines assuring academic breadth and competence in investigating and preventing accidents and serious incidents.